Top 13 Workflow Management System Trends and Features for 2020

-Workflow management software should let project or workflow participants check on task status at any time.
+Workflow management software (WMS or WfMS) should let project or workflow participants check on task status at any time.
 Features like automatic email alerts, which can tell the next person in a sequence that the process is ready for his or her input, are helpful at keeping things on track.
 But being able to check at any time whether a particular step has been accomplished can prevent a lot of wasted time and phone calls to project participants asking about the status of steps.
 Knowing where everyone is in a workflow helps your team members plan their activities effectively, for maximum efficiency in executing the steps of the workflow.

 2. Graphical Form Builder